ctrlflowjs/ctrlflow/README.md

   <img width="245" height="70" src="./docs/assets/Logo.PNG">
 </p>

-ctrlflow is a JS framework for turning your web application into a **home grown no-code process automation platform**.
+ctrlflow is a JS framework that extends your web application into a **homegrown no-code process automation platform**.
 It provides a no-code workflow builder UI for business users, backed by an execution engine that runs inside your app.
-Easily make no-code modules available to your users, each of them backed by code you write as easily as an express handler, or pull from the open source community.
-Decide for yourself what your users can and should be able to do in no-code, unlike traditional platforms that give
+Easily make your functionality available to users as no-code modules, or plug in modules pulled from the open source community.

+Typical SaaS no-code platforms give non-technical users more power than they know what to do with while leaving developer extensibility and support as an afterthought. ctrlflow inverts the control, empowering devs to support a competitive no-code user experience without sacrificing their familiar tools and processes.

 The project is v0 and still in early development. v0 releases are always expected to run (please give it a try and share feedback!) just be warned that there will be bugs, and preserving backwards compatibility is not yet a priority.